 Stevie Thompson (Director)

-Stevie originally trained in dance at the Laban Centre, before gaining a first class degree in Performing Arts from The University of Northumbria.
-She subsequently trained in Commedia Dell’Arte with the Maestro Antonio Fava in Reggio Emilia, Italy.
-As a performer, Stevie has worked with companies such as The Rude Mechanical Theatre Company, Bristol Old Vic, Dreadnought Southwest, Wildworks, Travelling Light, Platform 4, Commedia Project and Kaos Theatre.
-She has performed in theatres, schools, streets, fields and festivals.
-As a puppeteer, she has performed in the popular Charlie and Lola’s Bestest Best Play for Polka Theatre and Watershed at the Sydney Opera House and Genesis for CTC Theatre.
+Stevie trained in dance at the Laban Centre, before gaining a first class degree in Performing Arts from The University of Northumbria.
+She then trained in Commedia Dell’Arte with the Maestro Antonio Fava in Reggio Emilia, Italy.
+As a performer, she has worked with companies such as The Rude Mechanical Theatre Company, Bristol Old Vic, Dreadnought SouthWest, Wildworks, Travelling Light, Platform 4 and Kaos Theatre.
+As a puppeteer, Charlie and Lola’s Bestest Best Play for Polka Theatre and Watershed at the Sydney Opera House and Genesis for CTC Theatre.

-Stevie regularly collaborates with other companies’ devising new work.
-She has assisted in developing shows with Travelling Light, Limbik, Shanty Theatre, Angel Exit, The Playground, Kenny Wax Productions, Action Transport and Jane Eyre at the Bristol Old Vic (currently playing at the National Theatre) .
+Stevie regularly collaborates with other companies’ devising processes, including Travelling Light, Limbik, Shanty Theatre, Angel Exit, Kenny Wax, Action Transport and Jane Eyre for Bristol Old Vic / National Theatre .
 She has directed a number of projects, including Mickey and The Emperor (North East tour), The Lighthouse Keeper’s Cat for The Rude Mechanical Theatre Co and Jack and The Beanstalk for Theatr Button.

 Pete Judge (Composer)

 Pete Judge is a musician and composer, based in Bristol UK.
-He plays trumpet with Get The Blessing (BBC Jazz Award winners 2008), and is multi-instrumentalist with acoustic trio Three Cane Whale (whose debut album was chosen by Cerys Matthews as one of her Top Five Modern Folk albums), and also plays with ambient-jazz duo Eyebrow.
-Tours and session work include: Super Furry Animals, Noel Gallagher (on BBC’s Later…with Jools Holland), Jim Moray, John Parish, Marc Gauvin, Papa Noel & Asere, Amanda Kramer (from The Psychedelic Furs), and many others.
+He plays trumpet with Get The Blessing (BBC Jazz Award winners 2008), and is multi-instrumentalist with acoustic trio Three Cane Whale (whose debut album was chosen by Cerys Matthews as one of her Top Five Modern Folk albums), and also plays with ambient-jazz duo Eyebrow and more recently, Gow.
+Tours and session work include: Super Furry Animals, Noel Gallagher (on BBC’s Later…with Jools Holland), Jim Moray, John Parish, Marc Gauvin, Papa Noel & Asere and Amanda Kramer (from The Psychedelic Furs).
 He can be heard on films including Nic Roeg’s Sound On Film, Austin Chick’s XX/XY, and Aardman’s The Pirates!, and makes a very brief appearance in Joe Wright’s recent film adaptation of Anna Karenina.
-He has performed with Kneehigh Theatre Company in three shows (Cymbeline, A Matter Of Life & Death, and Brief Encounter), and was composer/MD for three shows by Travelling Light Theatre Company (Shadow Play, Home, and How Cold My Toes) and for Tobacco Factory Theatre’s The Adventures of Pinocchio.
+Performed with Kneehigh Theatre Company in three shows (Cymbeline, A Matter Of Life & Death, and Brief Encounter), and was composer/MD for Travelling Light Theatre Company (Shadow Play, Home, and How Cold My Toes) and for Tobacco Factory Theatre’s The Adventures of Pinocchio.
 He has also composed music for film & live ensemble projects for Shetland Arts Trust, Portland Royal Manor Theatre, Gloucester Royal Hospital, Bristol’s Brunel 200 (the Triangulation project), Aberystwyth Silver Band, Dorset’s b-side multi-media festival, and Taikabox dance company.